-true that certain people receive an unusual number of such presents, giving rise to a 'ministry of healing'.
-9 Why 'discernings' (pl), which is what the Text says?
+1 Why 'discernings' (pl.), which is what the Text says?
 I suppose one could say it was discerning at different times, but if a gift is used more than once, that meaning is automatic.
 Could it refer to the different kinds of spirit beings?
 I can think of five: the Holy Spirit, good angels, demons (fallen angels), a normal human spirit, and a projected human spirit (all of which are usually invisible to us, which is why special discernment is needed).
+I would now say that humanoids (demon with woman) should be added to the list.

-10 The Text plainly says 'kinds' (plural) of languages.
+2 The Text plainly says 'kinds' (plural) of languages.
 I never understood this until I heard a student of mine using more than one language.
 I am a linguist (PhD) and I know when I am listening to a real language (it has structure).
 This student had (and presumably still has) one language for worship, another for intercession, another for warfare, and I think there was at least one more-they were very different, but were clearly real languages.
 Later I got to know a competent surgeon who has at least four languages.
 Whoever claims to have the gift of tongues should have more than one; after all, in all Bibles 'tongues' is plural, and plural means more than one.

-11 No one gets a gift just because he wants it; the Holy Spirit has His own criteria for distributing them.
+3 No one gets a gift just because he wants it; the Holy Spirit has His own criteria for distributing them.
 However, in verse 31 below we are commanded to desire the best gifts.
 We are to ask, and the Holy Spirit takes it from there.

-12 It is the Holy Spirit who places us into the Body of Christ.
+4 It is the Holy Spirit who places us into the Body of Christ.